tdzl2003/react-subscribe/README.md

 }
 ```

-This will reduce components that you didn't use.
+This will remove components that you didn't use.